-Like many of you, we are closely monitoring the COVID-19 Coronavirus and its potential impact on our region.
-Now is the time to prepare, not panic.
+Like many of you, we are closely monitoring the COVID-19 Coronavirus and its impact on our region.
 While this is a quickly evolving situation, we will work to provide up-to-date information, actionable intelligence and help employers adopt a prepared mindset to focus on the health of their business.
 Business is still open- below you'll find information from our community on the best way to support their restaurant, retail, and service based businesses, and to keep commerce thriving during this time.
 Finally, you'll find a non-profit assistance section, to help our communities continue to thrive.

 Remote Work Resources

 Major Local Announcements

 - Governor Henry McMaster has extended the State of Emergency order an additional 15 days (beginning 4/27/2020).
 (WSPA)

 - Governor McMaster announced the creation of accelerateSC, a coordinated economic revitalization plan involving small & large business leaders, healthcare professionals, local government officals and education professionals.
 (WYFF)

 - A "home or work order" has been issued for the state of South Carolina through the conclusion of the emergency order or until otherwise lifted.
 (WLTX)

 - Gov. Henry McMaster announced that the state’s income tax filing deadline had been extended to July 15.
 The decision mimics changes that were made at the federal level, which set the federal income tax filing due date to July 15.
 (FOX Carolina)

 - Governor Henry McMaster signed an emergency funding bill, giving $45 million to DHEC to help fund coronavirus relief in the state.
 (Independent Mail)